hanami/guides/content/v2.0/actions/exception-handling.md

 ---
-title: Exception Handling
+title: Exception handling
 order: 100
 ---

-Actions have an elegant API for exception handling.
-You can define the exception handling per action, using app/slice configuration.
+When a request crashes with an exception, you want to handle it in a graceful manner.
+In order to do this, you can use the `handle_exception` action API.

-## Default behavior
+Actions do not handle exceptions raised by your application by default.
+To handle exceptions, you need to define how a specific exception type should be translated into an HTTP response.

-By default, actions do not handle errors risen by the app, and to handle them, you need to define the error mapping to the handler.
+An exception handler can be a HTTP status code (eg. `500`, `401`), or a symbol that represents a method on the action.

-An exception handler can be a valid HTTP status code (eg. `500`, `401`), or a `Symbol` that represents an action method.
+## Status codes

 ```ruby
 # app/actions/books/index.rb